nio-blocks/aggregate/README.md

 Properties
 ---------

--   **Reduce Input Value**: (expression) The value for each signal to use in the computations
+-   **Reduce Input Value**: (type:expression) The value for each signal to use in the computations
--   **Group By**: (expression) What to group the signals by.
+-   **Group By**: (type:expression) What to group the signals by.
 A different output signal will be produced for each group
--   **Averaging Interval**: (timedelta) What period of time to compute the averages/min/max/etc for.
+-   **Averaging Interval**: (type:timedelta) What period of time to compute the averages/min/max/etc for.
 This is a "trailing" field, so setting it to 24 hours will always notify information about the **trailing** 24 hours.
--   **Reporting Interval**: (timedelta) How often to notify signals from this block.
+-   **Reporting Interval**: (type:timedelta) How often to notify signals from this block.
 Note that signals are not notified based on incoming signals, but rather this interval.

 Dependencies
 ------------